bitrise-io/devcenter/_articles/en/team-management/credit-based-hobby-plan-faq.md

 No, running builds will never be aborted.
 You can always finish a running build.

-## Can I get more credits?

-Yes!
-If you run out of credits, we’ll contact you to get your feedback.
-You can have a short call with our researcher for 300 credits, or answer a few questions in a survey for 100 credits.

 ## How many apps can I have?

 On the credit-based Hobby plan, you can have one private app and up to ten public apps.